developer-zebra/developer-zebra-site/src/oemconfig/1-0/mc/index.md

 Within a step, somes MCs are defined directly but most are organized into *Managed Configuration Groups*.
 MCs defined under a given group relate to some common aspect of device behavior.
 For example, MCs defined under the **Audio Configuration** group affect the audible sounds produced by a device.

-Each instance of a step included within a *Transaction* can include any number of groups, but at most one instance of any given group may be used within a given step instance.
+Each `instance of a` step `included with`in a *Transaction* can include any number of groups, but at most one instance of any given group may be used within a given step instance.
 To include a group more than once within a *Transaction*, each instance of the group must be included in a separate step within the *Transaction*.

 Within a group, MCs may be defined directly or may be organized into sub-groups or sub-arrays under that group.
 If a single step includes multiple groups, the order of execution of those groups within that step cannot be controlled.
 To control the order of execution amomgst groups, the groups must be included in separate steps within the *Transaction*.
 This allows the order of exection of the groups to be controlled by the order of execution of the steps in which the groups are included.